-You’ll have several attractions here – the Cathedral, the Crypt, and the Piccolomini Library – so you will probably spend a few hours here, too.
+You’ll have several attractions here.
+The Cathedral (duomo), the Crypt, and the Piccolomini Library – so you will probably spend a few hours here, too.

 Duomo of Santa Maria Assunta

-The interior is decorated with white and dark green marble, which reminded me a lot of the Cathedral in Genoa – one of my favorite places in Italy, by the way.
+The interior is decorated with white and dark green marble, which reminded me a lot of the Cathedral in Genoa.

 With the Fast Pass ticket, you can then head to the Panorama dal Facciatone and climb the spiral staircase for great views of the Duomo.

 The time at the top is limited, so enjoy the views and take pictures before heading back down.